Blog

 In case you failed to pay due to those circumstances that are not in your control, you can seek relief through the Taxpayer Relief Program.
 It could include such situations as severe sickness, unemployment, natural disasters or serious financial hardship.

 This program could either lessen or cancel the penalties and interest, but it does not eliminate the original tax owed.
-Though it is not cra debt forgiveness, it will drastically lessen the amount that you had to repay and make your debt manageable.
+Though it is not cra debt forgiveness, it will drastically lessen the amount that you had to repay and make your debt manageable when owing revenue canada money.

 3. Consumer Proposal (Legal Debt Settlement)